How to Build a Glossary from Domain Class Model?

 Grid filtered

 22. Go back to the class diagram.
-You can see that the names of the classes are all highlighted.
-When a reader wants to know what a class name means, he can open the definition from the class.
-Move the mouse pointer to any underlined text shown in the diagram.
-Press the <Ctrl> key and click on the word.
-This opens the glossary grid with the term highlighted.
+You can see that the class names are all highlighted.
+When a reader wants to know what a class name means, they can open the definition from the class.
+Move the mouse pointer to any underlined text in the diagram.
+Press the Ctrl key and click on the word.
+This will open the glossary grid with the term highlighted.

 open term

-The term definitions can help modelers in the same team to establish and maintain a common set of vocabularies when modeling and communicating with each other.
-You can also make use of the Excel export function to produce a soft copy of the glossary and share it with other team members.
+The term definitions can help modelers on the same team establish and maintain a common set of vocabularies when modeling and communicating with each other.
+You can also use the Excel export function to produce a soft copy of the glossary to share with other team members.

 1. Open the glossary grid.